Anarchy in the UK - Luca Bidoli

-'Untitled' is an unusual version of the (in)famous song 'Anarchy in the UK' by the Sex Pistols, that in the 70s was considered particularly controversial, to the point of getting banned, for the use of words like 'anarchy' and 'antichrist', but also for referencing to conflicts that were happening at that time, such as the Angola civil war and the paramilitary armies IRA and UDA in the conflict in Northern Ireland.
+'Untitled' is an unusual version of the (in)famous song 'Anarchy in the UK' by the Sex Pistols.
+The song in the 70s was considered particularly controversial for the use of words like 'anarchy' and 'antichrist', but also for referencing to conflicts that were happening at that time such as the Angola civil war and the paramilitary armies IRA and UDA in the conflict in Northern Ireland.

 Visit Luca Bidioli's website for more information.